 Is UA’s policy unique?

 No. Faculties at many universities have similar policies, including Harvard University, MIT, Cal Tech, Duke University, Oregon State University, University of Colorado, Penn State University, University of Illinois-Urbana Champaign, University of Kansas, University of North Carolina-Chapel Hill, and the entire University of California System.
-MIT has created a list of universities in the United States that have policies.

 Will the policy affect where I can publish my work?